 Chimney breasts and fireplaces

 Repair category 1

-Notes The fireplaces have been removed.
+Notes The fireplaces/a number of the fire places have been removed/covered over.
 It is assumed that the chimneys are adequately vented with the chimneys capped.
 Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.

 Internal decorations

 Repair category 1

-Notes The internal decoration will require to be upgraded dependant on individual taste.
-An asbestos survey has not been carried out to categorially confirm/deny the presence of any asbestos materials within any decorative coverings.
+Notes The property is in good decorative order.
+An asbestos survey has not been carried out to categorically confirm/deny the presence of any asbestos materials within any decorative coatings.
+Timber panelling was noted within the kitchen.
+It is presumed this is coated with a fire retardant covering.